 - Transfer speeds may be slightly lower if you can’t make use of the included USB-C cable.

-To extend the life of your storage drive, it’s a good practice to always put it on a flat and stable surface and away from heaters, humidifiers or air conditioners.
+To extend the life of your storage drive, it’s a good practice to always put it on a flat and stable surface and stay away from heaters, humidifiers, or air conditioners.

 Still can’t decide between an HDD or SSD external drive?
-Check out this guide from PC World, which will help outline which is best depending on your situation.
+Check out this video, which will help outline which is best depending on your situation.

-Whether you prefer HDD or SSD, you’re looking for your first drive or your third, an external drive is usually a great solution for data backup and file storage.
-Moving files off your computer will also help tune up your PC a little bit and will protect your important files from potential damage.
+Whether you prefer HDD or SSD, you’re looking for your first hard drive, or your third, an external drive is usually a great solution for data backup and file storage on both your Mac and PC.